Welcome To Bernadette Miller's Website

 Thanks for visiting and come back soon.

-Her novel, A House in the Land of Shinar, is due for publication in 2019 by Archway Publishing, a subsidiary of Simon & Schuster.
-Set in 3500 B.C. in the Middle East before the three great religions were established, it's an epic tale spanning several generations that offers an entirely new concept about the Bible.
-It's historical, not religious, in that it probes the source of some stories, rather than reproduce them, based on archaeological discoveries mostly unknown to the public.
-A House in the Land of Shinar explores how the probable contact between a primitive Bedouin Arab in Saudi Arabia and a sophisticated, non-Arab Sumerian in southern Iraq might have created the roots of Judaism.
+Her novel, A House in the Land of Shinar, was published in April 2020 by Archway Publishing, a subsidiary of Simon & Schuster. it can be purchased at archwaypublishing.com or amazon.com.
+Set during 3500 B.C. in the Middle East before the three great religions were established, it's an epic tale spanning several generations that offers an entirely new concept about the Bible.
+It's historical, not religious, in that it probes the source of some stories in The Old Tesament, rather than reproduce them, based on archaeological discoveries mostly unknown to the public.
+It dramatizes how a chance encounter between a primitive Bedouin Arab from Saudi Arabia and a sophisticated, non-Arab Sumerian in southern Iraq might have created the roots of Judaism.
 It also explores some biblical themes, such as the concept of justice, the search for a meaningful life, and a people's yearning for their own land, still relevant today.
-She is currently completing her fifth historical novel: an unusual romance set in Brooklyn during the Second World War.
+Bernadette is currently completing her fifth historical novel: an unusual romance set in Brooklyn, New York, during the Second World War.